diskoverdata/diskover-community/README.md

 diskover includes a built-in UDP socket server for remote commands and also has plug-in support for expanding diskover's indexing capabilities.

+## Donations

+To continue developing diskover and keep making it better, please consider supporting my work on [Patreon(https://www.patreon.com/diskover).
+Thank you so much to all the users and supporters.

 ## Screenshots

 [diskover-web](https://github.com/shirosaidev/diskover-web) (diskover's web file manager, analytics app, file system search engine, rest-api)